FredericoCoelhoNunes/time-tracker/README.md

 This was a personal learning project.
 My goal was to learn some new tools and technologies (Electron, vue, and to some extent asynchronous programming in Javascript), but building something that I could actually use on my day-to-day.
 In particular, I wanted to gain some knowledge on how to build graphical interfaces/desktop apps since this was missing from my skill set.

-It was a pretty challenging experience, but I definitely feel like I learned a lot and had a lof of fun.
+It was a pretty challenging experience, but I definitely feel like I learned a lot and had a lot of fun.

 ## Documentation